micmejia/bible-dump/NKJV/Acts/Acts 15.md

 Therefore I judge that we should not trouble those from among the Gentiles who are turning to God,

 ###### 20
-but that we write to them to abstain from things polluted by idols, _from_ sexual immorality, _from_ things strangled, and _from_ blood.
+but that we write to them to abstain from things polluted by idols, from sexual immorality, from things strangled, and from blood.

 ###### 21
 For Moses has had throughout many generations those who preach him in every city, being read in the synagogues every Sabbath." ## The Jerusalem Decree

 ###### 22
-Then it pleased the apostles and elders, with the whole church, to send chosen men of their own company to Antioch with Paul and Barnabas, _namely,_ Judas who was also named Barsabas, and Silas, leading men among the brethren.
+Then it pleased the apostles and elders, with the whole church, to send chosen men of their own company to Antioch with Paul and Barnabas, namely, Judas who was also named Barsabas, and Silas, leading men among the brethren.

 ###### 23
-They wrote this _letter_ by them: The apostles, the elders, and the brethren, To the brethren who are of the Gentiles in Antioch, Syria, and Cilicia: Greetings.
+They wrote this letter by them: The apostles, the elders, and the brethren, To the brethren who are of the Gentiles in Antioch, Syria, and Cilicia: Greetings.

 ###### 24
-Since we have heard that some who went out from us have troubled you with words, unsettling your souls, saying, "_You must_ be circumcised and keep the law"--to whom we gave no _such_ commandment--
+Since we have heard that some who went out from us have troubled you with words, unsettling your souls, saying, "You must be circumcised and keep the law"--to whom we gave no such commandment--

 ###### 25
 it seemed good to us, being assembled with one accord, to send chosen men to you with our beloved Barnabas and Paul,